The Ultimate Canadian Tenant Screening Checklist

 Bad tenants—the ones who make late payments, are disruptive towards neighbours, and neglect property upkeep—are a property owner’s worst nightmare.
 But fortunately, a thorough tenant screening checklist will help you weed out these types of tenants from the get-go.

-By following the 7-step checklist outlined below, which is based on our experience having helped thousands of Canadian property owners find and sign the right tenants, you’ll significantly improve your chances of identifying and signing stellar, reliable tenants.
+Together with knowing what questions you can ask and common screening mistakes to avoid, our 7-step checklist, which is based on our experience having helped thousands of Canadian property owners find and sign the right tenants, will significantly improve your chances of identifying and signing stellar, reliable tenants.

 What you can and can’t legally ask in your tenant selection process